Different Types of Potatoes in German Supermarkets- Explained

-Potatoes with colorful flesh or colored skins: There are potatoes on the market whose skin or flesh has a special colour.
-They are generally offered as specialties.
-In addition to the color, you can distinguish them based on their shape, the starch content and the texture of the skin.
+Potatoes with colourful flesh or coloured skins: There are potatoes on the market whose skin or flesh has a special colour.
+They are generally offered as specialities.
+In addition to the colour, you can distinguish them based on their shape, starch content and skin texture.

 Some good practices: